Rabbi Evon J. Yakar joined the Temple Bat Yam family on July 1, 2011.

 [email protected], 530-542-1211

 Evon was ordained as a Rabbi in June 2007 from Hebrew Union College – Jewish Institute of Religion in Cincinnati, Ohio, where he also earned his Master of Hebrew Letters degree.
 He received awards for the highest academic standing in his class and for the most significant academic improvement during his tenure at HUC.
-During his time in Cincinnati, Evon studied in a joint program between HUC-JIR and Xavier University to earn a Masters in Educational Administration.
+During his time in Cincinnati, Evon studied in a joint program between HUC-JIR and Xavier University to earn a Masters in Education and Administration.
 During Rabbinical school, Evon served student pulpits and internships in Billings, Montana, Sylvania, Ohio, Skokie, Illinois, and Cincinnati, Ohio.
 In addition, he served as a youth programs intern for the Department of Youth Programs at HUC-JIR in Cincinnati.